Home / Guides / Linear Technology/ Ball Guide vs. Roller Guide

 Alexander Olenberger Alexander Olenberger | March 5, 2026 | 6 min read |

-Ball guides are precise and fast.
-Roller guides are strong and stiff.
-But the differences go deeper.
+Ball guides are the right choice for fast, precise motion up to 5 m/s and moderate loads below 10 kN; roller guides take over when loads exceed 50 kN and speed is less critical.
+But the differences go deeper than that.
 This comparison shows when each solution is the right choice.

 Ball Guide in Detail